-- (1) The presence/absence of each file (system data, ladder, APLC data and custom data (for M80V Series only)) for the transfer destination is not checked when the restoration is executed. - (2) During a restoration, all system data, ladders, APLC data and custom data files are overwritten. - (3) In the following cases, an error message will display and the restoration will not be executed. - · During the automatic operation - · One of the data protection key 1, 2 and 3 is valid. - The NC serial number does not match the manufacturing number of the backup data. - The "System data" file does not exist in the transfer source. - The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid. - (4) APLC data can be restored only if the APLC release specification is valid. - (5) Motion control release file can be restored only when the motion control release specification is valid. - (6) If smart safety observation is enabled, the safety password must be entered before starting.
+- (1) For restorations, the destination system is not checked to see whether each file (system data, ladder and APLC data) is present. - (2) During a restoration, all system data, ladders, APLC data and custom data files are overwritten. - (3) In the following cases, an error message will display and the restoration will not be executed. - During the automatic operation - · One of the data protection key 1, 2 and 3 is valid. - The NC serial number does not match the manufacturing number of the backup data. - The "System data" file does not exist in the transfer source. - The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid. - (4) APLC data can be restored only if the APLC release specification is valid. - (5) Motion control release file can be restored only when the motion control release specification is valid. - (6) The machine tool builder macro file is also restored only when the "machine tool builder macro memory capacity (512 KB/800 programs)" or "machine tool builder macro memory capacity (1024 KB/1000 programs)" specification is valid. - (7) If smart safety observation is enabled, the safety password must be entered before starting.

 If the safety password is not entered, the safety parameters and the safety ladders cannot be restored.
 Skip the procedure (2) when the smart safety observation is invalid.